calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 [1] 0.4026979 0.5000000 0.5973021
 ```

+This tells us that tossing a coin 100 times, there's a 95% chance that it'll come up heads between 40 and ~60 times.

 ### Excel/Google Sheets:
 Here we can use the built-in `BETAINV()` formula to extract quantiles from a parameterized $$beta$$ distribution: